Illustration of a snarling black dog with bared teeth and drool, depicted in a pop art style with a yellow burst background.

 After what will likely end up being a year-long hiatus, so-called Vicious and Dangerous Dog hearings will return to San Francisco with a dedicated hearing officer, the city’s public safety chief Steven Betz said at a Board of Supervisors committee hearing Thursday.

 Dog court, as it’s known, was functionally discontinued by the Department of Police Accountability in July 2025, with no hearing officer to oversee cases and a growing backlog of dog-bite reports.
-That backlog currently stands at 66 pending cases before the court, and 15 more under review by the SFPD, which maintains its own vicious and dangerous dog unit.

 The suspension of dog court has left many bite victims to fend for themselves.
-Mission Local in March spoke to former RV residents who said they were left to advocate, on their own, for some measure of accountability for the dogs that had mauled them.
+Mission Local spoke to former RV residents in March, who said they were left to advocate, on their own, for some measure of accountability for the dogs that had mauled them.

-And in neighborhoods with large homeless populations like the Tenderloin, where dogs are popular companions and guards, bites often go unreported.
 “The homeless credo is if you get bitten, you don’t say anything, or you’re a rat,” a former RV resident, Aaron Wilson, told Mission Local in March.

 The Department of Police Accountability, which has held the hearings since 2018, discontinued the program last year, citing budget cuts.
 The court will now be underwritten out of the same funding bucket established for the program years ago.